top of page

 If you are an MSTP (MD/PhD) student and interested in the lab, please email Dr. Nance (eanance@uw.edu) directly.

-Postdoctoral: We currently have postdoc positions available through the Invent @ Seattle Children's program.
+Postdoctoral: We are seeking postdocs who are interested in developing technologies for children with acquired and genetic brain disease.
+We currently have postdoc positions available through the Invent @ Seattle Children's program.
 Please review the eligibility criteria and the requirements for the application process: https://www.seattlechildrens.org/research/research-institute/careers/invent-at-seattle-childrens/ Submit your application through Invent@Seattle Children's application process to be considered.

 Joining Our Team